cztomczak/cefpython/cefpython1/windows_example/README.txt

 WebGL will not function.
 To use the desktop GL graphics implementation which does not require these components (and does not work on all systems) set CefSettings.graphics_implementation to DESKTOP_IN_PROCESS.

+Test components:

+* cefclient application that does not need to be redistributed. cefclient.exe

 ICON